 Privacy: These types of fences consist of long boards placed side by side, with no visible gaps between them.
 They offer maximum privacy and are the most secure of the wooden fences.
 They also offer protection from heavy winds.
 These are the most common backyard fences, as they provide protection and privacy and are very durable.

 Ranch: Rail fences are mainly seen on ranches and farms.
 They consist of two vertical posts placed about 8 feet apart, connected by 2 or 3 wooden rails.
 Their purpose is to contain large livestock, so they would rarely be seen in residential areas.

-Iron fences are generally built for decorative purposes; often placed around front yards and across driveways.
+Iron: Iron fences are generally built for decorative purposes; often placed around front yards and across driveways.
 These fences are similar to picket fences in their structure, except the posts are placed in a concrete foundation.
 This makes them extremely durable.
 They’re also easy to maintain and offer a good deal of protection.

 Hollow Vinyl: This is a cost-effective material that comes in many styles and sizes.
 You can make it look like a metal or wood fence and save money.
 It’s also very durable, and doesn’t require a lot of maintenance.